A to Z Index

 Louis Sullivan and Guaranty Building http://en.wikipedia.org/wiki/Prudential_(Guaranty)_Building_(Buffalo,_New_York)

-20. St. Joseph's Cathedral http://www.walkbuffalo.com/HTML/st_joseph.html Said to be architect Patrick Keeley's finest work.
-The Hook & Hastings pipe organ won first prize at Philadelphia's 1876 Centennial Celebration.
+St. Joseph's Cathedral Said to be architect Patrick Keeley's finest work.
+The Hook & Hastings pipe organ was originally built for Philadelphia's 1876 Centennial Celebration. http://en.wikipedia.org/wiki/St._Joseph_Cathedral_%28Buffalo,_New_York%29

 Buffalo and Erie County Historical Society